top of page

 Spatial Design

 Indigenous spatial design is a holistic approach that places "Country" at the center of knowing, doing, and being, emphasizing the deep interconnection between people, culture, and the environment.
 This design philosophy seeks to restore authenticity to Australian culture by integrating Indigenous perspectives, knowledge systems, and practices into the built environment.
 By engaging in co-design approaches with architects and landscape designers, Indigenous spatial design fosters collaborative relationships that respect the cultural significance of place and spiritual space, promote sustainability, and ensure that the unique stories and values of Indigenous communities are woven into the fabric of urban and rural spaces.
-This approach not only revitalises cultural heritage but also contributes to a deeper understanding of place, identity, and belonging within the Australian landscape.

 As a spatial designer, I collaborate with both small and large architectural practices to support the meaningful engagement with Country in the design process.
 My role involves integrating Indigenous perspectives and knowledge systems into architectural projects, ensuring that the design respects and reflects the cultural significance of the land.

-In my work, I facilitate workshops with local Indigenous community members, and Indigenous knowledge holders.
-These engagements help to identify the unique stories, values, and connections that the local community wishes to express.
 Additionally, I provide guidance on how to incorporate sustainable practices that respect Country and its resources.
 This includes selecting materials that are environmentally friendly and culturally relevant, as well as designing spaces that promote healing and connection to nature.

 Through my work, I aim to bridge the gap between contemporary architectural practices and Indigenous cultural principles, resulting in designs that are not only aesthetically pleasing but also deeply meaningful.

-How you can learn about engaging with Country
+How you can learn about engaging with Country.

 burra.jpg